Electrical & Electronics — Fiji

 Certification Introduction

-Fiji implements mandatory access management for imported and commercially available electrical and electronic products, with compliance assessment supervised by the Fiji Standards Office (FTS).
-All imported electrical and electronic products must complete three core compliance procedures: Electrical Equipment Safety Certification (ESL).
-Products with wireless functions are required to additionally apply for a radio spectrum use license, and energy-consuming electrical and electronic products must complete energy efficiency label registration.
-Fiji accepts transfer evaluation based on generally accepted international certifications; test reports from Australia-New Zealand RCM certification and EU CE certification can be directly used as compliance proof, without repeating full-project testing.
+Fiji implements mandatory access management for imported and commercially launched electrical and electronic products, with compliance assessment supervised by the Fiji Standards Office (FTS).
+All imported electrical and electronic products need to complete three core compliance procedures: Electrical Equipment Safety Certification (ESL).
+Products with wireless functions need to additionally apply for a radio spectrum usage license, and energy-consuming electrical and electronic products need to complete energy efficiency label registration.
+Fiji recognizes the conversion assessment of internationally accepted certifications; test reports from Australia-New Zealand RCM certification and EU CE certification can be directly used as compliance proof, and no repeated full-project testing is required.

 Technical Requirements

-Safety testing adopts IEC internationally accepted standards.
-Conventional test items include temperature rise test, insulation performance verification and flame retardant grade test; for electromagnetic compatibility, an EMC test report recognized by the Fiji Standards Office must be provided; wireless products must additionally meet radio frequency emission index requirements; for energy-consuming products such as air conditioners and electric motors, an energy efficiency grade test report must be provided, and for refrigerants, a Global Warming Potential (GWP) test report must be provided; battery products must provide UN38.3 transport safety test certificate; product nameplates and packaging must be marked with product technical instructions in Fiji's official language.
+Safety testing adopts IEC international general standards, conventional test items include temperature rise test, insulation performance verification and flame retardant grade test; Electromagnetic compatibility requires an EMC test report recognized by the Fiji Standards Office; Wireless products need to additionally meet the requirements of radio frequency emission indicators; Energy-consuming products such as air conditioners and motors need to provide energy efficiency level test reports, and refrigerants need to provide global warming potential (GWP) test reports; Battery products need to provide UN38.3 transportation safety test certificate; Product nameplates and packaging must be marked with product technical instructions in Fiji's official language.

 Certification Process